What Your Favorite Disney Princesses Would Look Like In 2017

 Here’s what Disney princesses would look like in a whole new modern world.

-Using Photoshop illustrator, artist Fernanda Suarez depicts our favorite princesses living their best Instagram lives in 2017.
+Using graphic design software, artist Fernanda Suarez depicts our favorite princesses living their best Instagram lives in 2017.
 Here’s Ariel, with perfect mermaid hair, sun-kissed freckles, and crab tattoo homage to Sebastian.

 And here’s Cinderella with a messy top knot and a very on-trend choker: